There are two main things that make bloggers happy: engaged readers AND revenue from their blog.

 Text content will always be important in content marketing and blogging – but in today’s cutthroat digital landscape, it’s NOT enough.
 If bloggers want to level-up their game, they need to make sure their blog posts are cleverly integrated with other aspects of the Web, such as social media.
 Here’s where WordPress plugins, such as SumoMe, come in handy.

-Dubbed as one of the best WP plugins for 2017, this nifty tool lets bloggers show pop-ups to grow their email list, customize contact forms, highlight blog post excerpts for quick and easy sharing on social media sites, as well as show where visitors are clicking on their heat map.
+Dubbed as one of the best WordPress plugins for 2018, this nifty tool lets bloggers show pop-ups to grow their email list, customize contact forms, highlight blog post excerpts for quick and easy sharing on social media sites, as well as show where visitors are clicking on their heat map.
 Make your life – and that of your readers’ – easier by checking out SumoMe today.

 7. Include data references.